keplertech/keplertech-web/content/_index.md

 As a driving force in semiconductor evolution, keplertech.io is redefining how EDA adapts to the demands of a new era—faster, smarter, and more connected.

-The keplertech.io team is building tailored EDA backend tooling for development, optimization and testing.
+Following these standards, the keplertech.io team is building tailored EDA backend tooling for development, optimization and testing.

 Want to know more? please contact us: